FZJ-JSC/JUBE/docs/tutorial.rst

 It uses relevant patternsets.
 Inside the ``<analyse>`` a step-name and a file inside this step is given.
 Every workpackage file combination will create its own result entry.

-The analyser automatically knows all parameters which where used in the given step and in depending steps.
-There is no ``<use>`` option to add additonal completely new parametersets.
+The analyser automatically knows all parameters which were used in the given step and in depending steps.
+There is no ``<use>`` option to additionally add complete new parametersets.

 To run the anlayse you have to write::